-Dr. J. Komala 7/13/2023
+Subject Matter

+Method

-Subject Matter Method 4.
-Special (8mts) (b) Demonstration: HALASANA the exercise shall properly Starting Position: demonstrated by the teacher with Supine Position i.
-Keeping hands close to the due explanation. © Teaching by counts body and raising legs to 90 The demonstrated exercise shall ii.
-Legs reaching as far back over the head as possible and touching the ground with toes.iii.
-Returning to count 1 position.iv.
-Returning to starting position. be taught by counts (Hold each position and correct the mistakes) (d) Doing Continuously and Rhythmically After teaching by counts, the exercise shall be done a few times for physiological effects.
+4. Special (8mts) HALASANA Starting Position: Supine Position the exercise shall properly demonstrated by the teacher with due explanation.

+- i.
+Keeping hands close to the body and raising legs to 90 - ii.
+Legs reaching as far back over the head as possible and touching the ground with toes. - iii.
+Returning to count 1 position. - iv.
+Returning to starting position.

+(b) Demonstration:

+© Teaching by counts

+The demonstrated exercise shall be taught by counts (Hold each position and correct the mistakes)

+(d) Doing Continuously and Rhythmically

+After teaching by counts, the exercise shall be done a few times for physiological effects.

 After the exercise, the students will be brought back to single line.
-The class formation shall be semi- circular formation allowing ample space for each student.
+The class formation shall be semicircular formation allowing ample space for each student.